The Lagos Business School, First Bank Sustainability Centre (FSBC) hosted a Finance Strategy Workshop for NGOs recently.

-The workshop was conducted by three seasoned faculty members of Lagos Business School: Dr Ijeoma Nwagwu, Faculty, Strategy & Sustainability; Dr Franklin Ngwu, Faculty, Strategy & Risk Management and Dr Akintola Owolabi, Faculty, Accounting & Finance.
+The workshop was conducted by three seasoned faculty members of Lagos Business School: Dr Ijeoma Nwagwu, Faculty, Strategy & Sustainability; Dr Franklin Ngwu, Faculty, Strategy & Risk Management and Professor Akintola Owolabi, Faculty, Accounting & Finance.

 Dr Akintola Owolobali, Faculty, Accounting and Finance, delivered the first lecture titled “Building the Framework for Sustainable Budgeting and Financing”, he stressed on the need for NGOs to ensure financial viability.
 “Financial viability is extremely important because it allows the NGO reach its goals and objectives.
 It must be looked at from a more holistic perspective; social, environment and economic.
 For financial viability to be ensured there must be an ability to cover future revenue with future expenditure and incidental expenditure” he said.

 Guest facilitator, Innocent Chukwuma gave practical steps and advice on how NGOs can fund and manage their various projects.
 He addressed four crucial aspects that ensure the proper fund management for NGO’S which include: Managing Expectations, Communication, Accountability and Governance and Internal Financial Management.